Bajreshwari Devi Temple In Himachal Pradesh

 Contact Details:

-Phone number of the Temple Officer: 01892-265073
+Phone wide variety of the Temple Officer: 01892-265073

 Frequently Asked Questions (FAQs).

-Is Kangra Temple found where?
+Is Kangra Temple observed where?

 Kangra Devi is who?

-Who is the creator of Bajreshwari Temple
+Who is the author of Bajreshwari Temple

 How many steps does Kangra temple have?

-This temple has 52 steps.
+This temple has fifty two steps.

 Tags: Himachal Pradesh,bajreshwari mata temple,vajreshwari temple,bajreshwari temple Kangra,bajreshwari devi temple,bajreshwari temple,brijeshwari temple Himachal Pradesh,mata Shri bajreshwari devi temple kangra,shaktipeeth Shri bajreshwari devi temple,bajreshwari devi temple Himachal Pradesh,kangra devi temple,Kangra Himachal Pradesh,aai vajreshwari devi temple,brajeshwari devi temple, temple,how to reach bajreshwari devi temple in Himachal Pradesh